Mount Qaf: Arabic tradition

 a greenish tint to the sky.
 It is regarded as the home of the Jinn race and the place beyond which the unseen divine world begins.
 In Arabic literature, Qaf was the loftiest of the mountain ranges created by Allah to support the earth and was the parent of all other earthly mountains, to which it was linked by subterranean ranges.
 The range is separated from the world of men by the oceans that surround the known world.
 Qaf, as the primeval mountain, came to symbolise the cosmic mountain where the natural and supernatural met and the link between the terrestrial and celestial worlds was established.
 It is said that the anqa and rukh will come here.
 The emerald-made cities Jabulqa and Jabulsa, situated in darkness, are said to be contiguous to the mountain Qaf.

 Zakariya al-Qazwini published ʿAjā'ib al-makhlūqāt wa gharā'ib al-mawjūdāt ("The Wonders of Creation", literally "Marvels of things created and miraculous aspects of things existing") in the 13th century, a book that was influential in early modern Islamic society.
 According to Qazwini's cosmology, the sky is held by God so that it does not fall on Earth.
 The Earth is considered flat (later Islamic scholars believed that it was round) and surrounded by a series of mountains —including Mount Qaf— that hold it in its place like pegs; the Earth is supported by the Kuyuthan that stands on Bahamut, a giant fish (بهموت Bahamūt) dwelling in a cosmic ocean; the ocean is inside a bowl that sits on top of an angel or jinn.

 According to certain authors, the Jabal Qaf of Muslim cosmology is a version of Rupes Nigra, a mountain whose ascent —such as Dante's climbing of the Mountain of Purgatory, represents the pilgrim's progress through spiritual states.

 Sufi tradition

-In some Sufistic oral traditions, as conceived by Abd al-Rahman and Attar, Mount Qaf was considered as a realm of consciousness and the goal of a murid.
+In some Sufi oral traditions, as conceived by Abd al-Rahman and Attar, Mount Qaf was considered as a realm of consciousness and the goal of a murid (seeker).
 Hadda Sahib (d.
 1903) is said to have visited Mount Qaf in one night and was greeted by the king of peris.

+Numerous narratives of Bahr-e Okianus (Ocean Sea) depict a river with no fish, but abounding with angels which greet the spiritually aware.
+Those without spiritual awareness cannot visit it.